inkyfox/RippleVisibleImageView/README.md

 # RippleVisibleImageView
-You can show the touch ripple effect on ImageView easily.
+You can show the touch ripple effect on Android ImageView easily.
 This is basically ImageView enabled the foreground especially for a hover effect, which also supports RippleDrawable from API21.
 You can also use this for masking an image with a frame image.

 ###ScreenShot
 ![sreenshot](https://github.com/inkyfox/RippleVisibleImageView/blob/master/screenshot/RippleVisibleImageView.gif)